lhumphrey/Recipes/Desserts/Frostings.md

 - 2-3 tbsp (30 to 45 mL) heavy cream or heavy whipping cream
 - 1 tsp vanilla extract
 - A tiny pinch of salt
+- A tiny pinch of citric acid (optional)

 __Instructions__